jfelten/hook_manager/README.md

 How it works:

-set up process --> create new access token (prompt for password) --> Uee token to create webhooks for lsit of repos --> on application shut down remove hooks and revoke access token
+set up process --> create new access token (prompt for password) --> Uee token to create webhooks for list of repos --> on application shut down remove hooks and revoke access token

 ## Installation